Envirometrix/PredictiveSoilMapping/docs/Software.md

 }
 ```

-A copy of the most-up-to-date stable versions of plotKML and GSIF is also available on [github](https://github.com/cran/GSIF).
-To run only some specific function from GSIF package you could do for example:
+A copy of the most-up-to-date and stable versions of plotKML and GSIF is also available on [github](https://github.com/cran/GSIF).
+To run only some specific function from the GSIF package you could do for example:

 ```r